mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 ## How would you do blue-green deployments in Kubernetes?

 Deploy two versions of the application (blue and green) and switch traffic between them using a Kubernetes Service.
 You can use Ingress or service label selectors to change which pods receive traffic.
 For gradual rollouts, tools like Argo Rollouts or Istio are recommended.

+## What are the different services we have in Kubernetes

+## ClusterIP (default)

+Exposes the service internally within the cluster.

+Use case: Pod-to-Pod communication.

+## NodePort

+Exposes the service on a static port on each node.

+External traffic can access the service via NodeIP:NodePort.

+## LoadBalancer

+Provisioned when using a cloud provider.

+Exposes the service externally through a cloud load balancer.

+## ExternalName

+Maps the service to a DNS name external to the cluster.

+Useful for connecting to external services.

+## Headless Service

+Service without a cluster IP (clusterIP: None).

+Often used with StatefulSets for direct Pod communication